'Confronting the truth about yourself is really hard': Rediscovering a complicated youth through adult eyes

 'I started to let her write her story and how she felt at the time'

 Weiss was 14 years old when she found out the man she thought was her friend was dead.

 "I felt for him when he died.
 I wondered if I was going to kill myself, not because of him, but because I was also depressed.
 That stuck with me more than the attempted kidnapping.
 And it scared me."

 For Weiss, realizing Wilensky's secret identity made her question everything.

-It's not until Weiss got older that she felt able to confront her feelings about Wilensky, in the memoir You All Grow Up and Leave Me, its title a reference to something Wilensky would often say to the girls he trained.
+It wasn't until Weiss grew older that she felt able to confront her feelings about Wilensky, in the memoir You All Grow Up and Leave Me.
+Its title is a reference to something Wilensky would often say to the girls he trained.

 "It's cliche to say, but it was cathartic because the girl inside of me at 14 that I hated so much, I started to let her write her story and how she felt at the time."

 For Weiss, learning how manipulative child predators can be helped her understand how she became so vulnerable to Wilensky's charms, and how far-reaching the effects can be.